ViralTexts/gtr-clusters/clusters/Manhood%20Buck%27s%20Chronicle%2021%20June%201851.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Disinfecting Lotion for the prevention of all Secret Disorders.
+isinfecting Lotion for the prevention of all Secret Disorders.

 At home for consultation daily, from ten till three, and six to eight.